innodoc/innodoc-documentation/en/02-elements/02-links/01-internal/content.md

 If no ID is explicitly assigned, headings are automatically assigned an ID derived from the text.
-For consistency, especially in multilingual texts, it is recommended to manually assign an explicit ID to referenced headings.
+For consistency, especially in multilingual texts, it is recommended to manually assign an explicit ID when referencing headings.

 ::::tabs{labels="Result,Markdown"}
 :::tab-item